thma/PolysemyCleanArchitecture/config.md

         return conn
 ```

-My reasoning was as follows: As I needed `config` as an explicit parameter to `serveAppFromConfig` in the `main` glue code, I thought I had to explicitely load it before entering the Polysemy effect chain:
+My reasoning was as follows: As I needed `config` as an explicit parameter to `serveAppFromConfig` in the `main` glue code and `loadConfig`being of type `IO Config`, I thought I had to explicitely execute it in the `IO` Monad and then handing it into the Polysemy effect chain:

 ```haskell
 main :: IO ()